keystonejs/keystone/docs/guides/intro-to-graphql.md

 ### deleteUser

 Delete a single Entity by ID.
-Accepts a single parameter where the `id` matches a user id.
+Accepts a single parameter where the `id` matches a `User` id.

 ```gql
 mutation {